The low-carb way of eating is very popular.

 Here are 6 indulgent foods that are low-carb/keto friendly.

 Then it was demonized for being high in saturated fat and people started eating margarine instead.

-Keep in mind that butter should be eaten with a meal, not as the meal...
-I don't think replacing breakfast with a bunch of butter in your coffee is a good idea.
+Also keep in mind that butter should be eaten with a meal, not as the meal.
+Replacing breakfast with butter in your coffee is probably not a good idea.

 Calorie breakdown: 99% fat, 1% protein (6).

 Other high-fat dairy foods like cheese (fat and protein) and heavy cream (mostly fat) are also perfect on a low-carb diet.

 It's a mistake to assume that low-carb diets are all about meat and fat.

 Besides all the vegetables, there are plenty of other plant foods that can be eaten on this diet.

 One great example is nuts, including almonds, macadamia nuts, walnuts and various others.